← Reference Deep-Dives Reference Deep-Dive · Updated · 12 min read

 Verbatim selection is a skill that distinguishes strong agency deliverables from weak ones.
 The best verbatims share four characteristics.
 They are specific rather than generic, describing concrete experiences rather than abstract opinions.
 They use distinctive language that the client could not have predicted, demonstrating genuine consumer perspective.
 They illustrate the insight they accompany, serving as evidence rather than decoration.
 They are concise enough to be read in the flow of the deliverable without disrupting the analytical narrative.

 Data visualization in research deliverables serves a different purpose than visualization in business reporting.
 Business dashboards track metrics over time.
 Research visualizations make patterns in qualitative data tangible and memorable for stakeholders who may not have the time or inclination to read through pages of analytical narrative.
-The choice of visualization approach can determine whether a finding lands with impact or gets lost in the document flow.
+The choice of visualization approach determines whether a finding lands with impact or gets lost in the document flow.
 Effective research visualization follows three principles that distinguish it from standard business charting and that agencies should build into their deliverable templates.

 First, use comparative frameworks rather than isolated metrics.
 A bar chart showing that 72% of participants mentioned price sensitivity is informative.
 A side-by-side comparison showing that price sensitivity is mentioned by 72% of the value segment but only 31% of the premium segment transforms the same data into a strategic insight.
 Every visualization should invite comparison because comparison creates the analytical tension that drives strategic thinking.
-AI-moderated research at 200+ interviews provides the sample sizes needed for these segment-level comparisons to be statistically meaningful rather than directionally suggestive, which is a significant deliverable advantage over traditional small-sample qualitative research.
+AI-moderated research at 200+ interviews provides the sample sizes needed for these segment-level comparisons to be meaningful rather than directionally suggestive, which is a significant deliverable advantage over traditional small-sample qualitative research.

-Second, anchor visualizations in consumer language.
-Rather than labeling a theme “price sensitivity,” use the actual language participants used most frequently: “not worth what I’m paying” or “I could get something similar for less.”
-Labels drawn from verbatim language feel more real to clients than analyst-generated category names and create a direct connection between the data pattern and the human experience it represents.
 Third, design for the presentation room rather than the reading room.
 Deliverables that will be presented live need visualizations that can be understood at a distance and explained in 30 seconds.
 Deliverables designed for independent reading can include more detail and complexity.
 Many agencies create both versions, a presentation deck with bold, simple visualizations and a companion document with detailed data tables and analytical depth, ensuring that each audience receives information in the format that best serves their engagement with the material.

 Deliverable format matters, but presentation strategy determines whether findings translate into action.
 The most effective agency presentations follow a structure that builds toward decision clarity rather than reporting findings sequentially.